-Pioneer maize hybrids to produce forage and grain for animal production, and the generation of biogas.
+Pioneer maize hybrids for the UK grower have been bred to produce forage and grain for animal production, and the generation of biogas.

-Every year, we extensively test our maize hybrids to measure their performance in a variety of growing conditions using Pioneer Accurate Crop Testing System (PACTS®) trials and publish the results to help growers identify which Pioneer hybrids are best suited to their location and circumstances.
+Every year we extensively test our existing and new maize hybrids and measure their performance in a variety of UK and Ireland growing conditions.
+These trials are called PACTS® trials (Pioneer Accurate Crop Testing System).
+We publish the results to help growers identify which Pioneer hybrids are best suited to their location and circumstances.

-Pioneer maize seed is supplied in bags containing either 50,000 or 1.5 million kernels that are treated with LumiGEN Seed Treatment options, an industry-leading seed treatment that helps farmers establish healthy, uniform crops and maximise productivity.
+Pioneer maize seed is supplied in bags containing either 50,000 or 1.5 million kernels.
+Different LumiGEN Seed Treatment options are available, each intended to help establish a healthy, uniform crop and maximise productivity in different sowing situations.